 Henrie didn’t turn away once he realised he’d been spotted.
 He met Dylan’s stare, smiled and bowed his head in farewell.
 At his side, Harriet pressed close enough to her lover for their arms to touch without raising suspicion.
 Her chin shook.
 If he’d been closer, Dylan didn’t doubt he’d have seen the tears brimming in her big eyes.
 Anyone would think he was going off to die.

 A wry smile twisted his lips.
 He wasn’t dead.
 Nor did he have any plans on dying anytime in the near future.
 He was going to prove what an asset he was to the kingdom.
 Make every action count.
 If he tried hard enough, then maybe they wouldn’t need to leash another.

 He reached the hound’s side and the gates to the outer courtyard creaked open.
 He’d never seen them in such a state, had barely paid them any mind at all during his twenty-nine years of living.

 His gut quivered as he watched the gap widen.
 His guardian’s words, old warnings given in his adolescence, ghosted about his mind.
-Leave and the hounds will come for you.
+Leave here and the hounds will hunt you.
 Although some foolhardy spellsters had tried to see the outer gates, he’d not dared to venture into the small courtyard.
 Not after his sole botched attempt had led to several days in isolation.
-Back then, leaving seemed like a death sentence.
+Back then, leaving had seemed like a death sentence.
 And now?